hustcer/deepseek-review/README.md

 ### Environment Configuration

 To perform code reviews locally, you need to modify the configuration file.
-A sample configuration file `.env.example` is already provided in the repository.
-Copy it to `.env` and adjust it according to your actual setup.
+A sample configuration file `config.example.yml` is already provided in the repository.
+Copy it to `config.yml` and adjust it according to your actual setup.

 > [!WARNING]
 >
-> The `.env` configuration file is only used locally and will not be utilized in GitHub
+> The `config.yml` configuration file is only used locally and will not be utilized in GitHub
 > Workflow.
-Please securely store any sensitive information in it and avoid committing
+Please securely store any sensitive information in it and avoid committing it
-> it to the code repository.
+> to the code repository.

 ### Usage Examples